dappnode/DAppNodeDocs/docs/user-guide.md

 ### Testnet nodes

-With DAppNode, you can easily set up nodes of the Rinkeby and Kovan networks for testing purposes.
+With DAppNode, you can easily set up nodes of the Rinkeby, Kovan and Ropsten networks for testing purposes.
 Just find in Packages the testnet you want to set up in your DAppNode, install it and it will immediately start to synchronize.

 As with Parity Main net node, you have your websocket in the port 8546 and your RPC connection in the port 8545 using the following URLs:

-my.rinkeby.dnp.dappnode.eth
+* <my.rinkeby.dnp.dappnode.eth>

-my.kovan.dnp.dappnode.eth
+* <my.kovan.dnp.dappnode.eth>

-my.ropsten.dnp.dappnode.eth
+* <my.ropsten.dnp.dappnode.eth>

 ### Görli